Volodya1989/burger/README.md

 ## Installation

 1. Clone the repo.
+2. Insert your password into sql connection.
+3. Run shema.sql file in MySQL Workbench.
-2. Run npm install command in your terminal/bash.
+4. Run npm install command in your terminal/bash.
-3. Then run  node server.js command in your terminal/bash.
+5. Then run node app.js command in your terminal/bash.

 ## Usage